-- is familiar with the theoretical and practical foundations of modeling, control and intelligent system engineering of robotic and autonomous systems - knows the dynamic models of mechatronic systems, - knows the robotic and kinematic models of robots, - knows robot programming and robot control systems, - is familiar with intelligent actuators and their use in vehicle control
+- Is familiar with the theoretical and practical foundations of modeling, control and intelligent system engineering of robotic and autonomous systems.
+Knows the dynamic models of mechatronic systems. - Knows the robotic and kinematic models of robots.
+Knows robot programming and robot control systems. - Is familiar with intelligent actuators and their use in vehicle control.

-- is able to design and implement robot control on the systems it knows - is able to design and implement trajectory planning and execution tasks, - capable of mathematical and physical modeling of robot and autonomous vehicle systems - c) attitude: - is interested in novel solutions for autonomous movements and controls - d) autonomy and responsibility: - independently capable of performing mechatronic design tasks, - is able to get to know an unknown system, acquires robot programming environments in autodidact
+- Is able to design and implement robot control on the systems it knows. - Is able to design and implement trajectory planning and execution tasks. - Capable of mathematical and physical modeling of robot and autonomous vehicle systems.

+- Is interested in novel solutions for autonomous movements and controls. - d) Autonomy and responsibility: - Independently capable of performing mechatronic design tasks. - Is able to get to know an unknown system, acquires robot programming environments in autodidact.